AWS Security15 min read

 ollama pull mistral

-# Heavy reasoning when you need the best output (uses ~5GB at default quant)
+# Heavy reasoning when you need the best output (uses ~5.2GB at the default tag)

 ollama pull deepseek-r1